cfuendesign/opsys-gcc/README.md

 - Removes any files with the names month or calc

-- Compiles month.c into a binary
+- Compiles calc.c into a binary

-- Runs the 'month' binary
+- Runs the 'calc' binary

 ### Programa #1 (DONE)